Are you an adviser? Go to Unbiased Pro

 Compound interest is the interest earned on both the initial amount and any accumulated interest.

-This allows your savings to grow faster as the interest is added to the principal amount daily or monthly, increasing the total amount on which future interest is calculated.
+Compound interest allows savings to grow faster because interest is added to the principal regularly, increasing the base on which future interest is calculated.

 How does the compound interest calculator work?

-The compound interest calculator uses a standard mathematical formula to calculate the total amount of money you’ll have, including both your initial investment (known as the principal) and the interest earned over time.
+The compound interest calculator, which can also be used as a savings interest calculator, uses a standard mathematical formula to calculate the total amount of money you’ll have, including both your initial investment (known as the principal) and the interest earned over time.

 The compound calculator works by taking into account four key factors: